psm14/mcp-dominos-pizza/docs/mcp-dominos-design.md

           "phone": { "type": "string" },
           "address": {
             "type": "string",
-            "description": "Full address for delivery orders, can be omitted for carryout" }
+            "description": "Full address.
+Required for delivery orders.
+For carryout orders paid by credit card, this address is used as the billing address and is required."
+          }
         },
-        "required": ["firstName", "lastName", "phone"]
+        "required": ["firstName", "lastName", "phone"] // Address becomes conditionally required based on order/payment type }
-      }
     },
     "required": ["storeId", "customer", "orderType"]